ManojKRISHNAPPA/Microdegree-26-12-2022/kubernetes/Minikube_setup (1).md

 https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/

-from :-Install using native package management use commands
+from :-Install using native package management use commands  (USE COMMANDS FROM THE BELOW LINK ONLY ....DONLY COPY PASTE FROM GIT HUB THIS DOCS  TILL INSTALLING KUBECTL )

 1)Update the apt package index and install packages needed to use the Kubernetes apt repository: